Rocamain/AdvancedBeauty_CMS/README.md

 - Implement a preview mode.
 - Reconfigure and rename the components and end point of the api in more generic way.
 - Use the design system of strapi to build my own navigation plugin.

 ---

+# GET STARTED

+If you just want to test the cms, you don't need to follow the installation steps.
+It already on production.
+[Strapi/CMS](https://advancedbeautycms-production.up.railway.app/admin), request me [access](mailto:fjrocavazquez@gmail.com)

+---